svalinn/DAGMC/doc/usersguide/uw2.rst

 Scoring
 +++++++

-Each MC code implements tallies or scores, in very specific ways such that there is sometimes no equivlent to a tally you may be familiar with, code to code.
-However , there is a syntax to allow you to request scores on geomemtric elments, for example,
+Each MC code implements tallies, or scores, in very specific ways such that there is sometimes no equivalent to a tally you may be familiar with, code to code.
+However, there is a syntax to allow you to request scores on geomemtric elments, for example,
 ::
      %> group "tally:Flux/Neutron"